Related videos:

 The father of the little girl explained on Facebook that Vanessa was diagnosed approximately nine months ago with Acute Myeloid Leukemia M5, an aggressive subtype of leukemia.
 She received treatment at the Pediatric Hospital in Holguín, and the family believed she had entered remission, but last week she was readmitted due to low parameters.

-The man contacted a hospital in Italy that accepted the girl, but the treatment costs thousands of euros, an amount impossible for a Cuban family to gather.
+The man contacted a hospital in Italy that accepted the girl, but the treatment costs thousands of euros, an impossible amount for a Cuban family to gather.

-This is not Vanessa's first public call.
+This is not the first public call from Vanessa.

 Filed under: